 - A router is between your filtering service and the device

 - A bridge is between your filtering service and the device

 Furthermore, the following are conditions where the broadcast name (NETBIOS) name may be unavailable to the filtering service:

 - Device has a firewall turned on

-- Filtering is run on a stand-alone device (such as ClearOS in stand-alone mode)
+- Filtering is run on a stand-alone mode (vs gateway mode)

 Enrollment happens automatically upon the first received DNS query.
-Devices remain in the list until they are deleted.
+Devices remain in the list until they are deleted/forgotten.